fosshostorg/policy/README.md

 # SUMMARY

-Our team is entirely volunteers, who donate their labor.
-We partner with other organizations (our Sponsors and Partners) who provide us with servers, rack-space, bandwidth, etc.  We use these resources to create/provide/distribute services to our tenants (the projects we host), with access to infrastructural technology services, for example virtual private servers (VPS) and consoles of these.
-We don't provide remuneration/compensation to our Sponsors/Partners nor to our team, except as specified herein as will generally state things so that:
+Our team is entirely volunteers who donate their labor.
+We partner with other organizations who provide us with servers, rack-space, bandwidth, etc.  We use these resources to create for to tenants (the projects we host) access to infrastructural technology services, for example virtual private servers (VPS) and consoles of such.
+We usually share publicly any information we share at all.
+We don't provide remuneration "in-kind" or compensation to anyone, with a couple of exceptions described within the ITEMS immediately below:

 ## ITEMS